When we recite mantras we create very specific energy vibrations in the body that can lead to inner transformation.

 Read that article?

 Let’s take a look at the best mantras for having a baby.
+And remember you can always use meditation for fertility.

 Hindu Mantras for a baby

-The first Hindu mantra for child is an ancient mantra which requires the woman to have Hanuman, Maruti or darshan for 5 days, then on the fifth day after pooja recite the mantra below 108 times.
+The first Hindu mantra for pregnancy is an ancient mantra which requires the woman to have Hanuman, Maruti or darshan for 5 days, then on the fifth day after pooja recite the mantra below 108 times.

 The first mantra is :